Sharan-Babu/FB_wit/README.md

 streamlit run Devbot.py
 ~~~

 25)	That’s it.
-We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Go enjoy and make more useful apps with your newly learnt skills!</i>:dancer: :dancer:
+We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Congrats on making your first chatbot with wit.ai.
+I would recommend you to make more useful apps with your newly learnt skills!</i>:dancer: :dancer:
 <hr>

+### Other Links
 Youtube URL for the demo: https://youtu.be/OQjbIcpCgSE
 <br>
 Hosted Demo Link: https://share.streamlit.io/sharan-babu/fb_wit/Devbot.py